Azure/azure-cli/doc/scenario_base_tests.md

     status: {code: 201, message: Created}
 ```

-In short, for the names of any Azure resources used in the tests,
+In short, for the name of any Azure resources used in the tests,
-always use the `self.create_random_name` to generate its value.
+always use `self.create_random_name` to generate its value.
-Also make sure the correct length is given to the method
+Also, make sure the correct length is given to the method
-because different resource have different limitation of the name length.
+because different resources have different limitations on the name length.
 The method will always try to create the longest name possible
 to fully randomize the name.